CiZ01/ailab-project-emotion-recognition/README.md

 # Facial Emotion Recognition (AiLab 2022/23)

-A compact, end-to-end project for recognizing facial emotions from images and live video.
+A simple project for recognizing facial emotions from images and live video.
 Built around a VGG16 backbone, trained on FER-2013, and topped off with a real-time webcam demo.

 ---